-Rocky Mountain National Park is one of America’s great scenic treasures.
-Within its borders are some of the world’s most spectacular alpine features—towering above-timberline peaks that are snowclad year-round, countless lakes and beautiful mountain valleys.
-In so many ways, the park also is a celebration of Colorado, a state renowned for its high-mountain majesty, attributable in no small measure to the presence of 54 named summits exceeding 14,000 feet in elevation.
+Rocky Mountain National Park is one of America’s great scenic treasures and must see for any Colorado visitor.
+Within its boundaries are spectacular alpine features, including towering above-timberline peaks that are snowclad year-round, countless lakes and waterfalls and beautiful mountain valleys.
+It is a home for elk, deer, bear, mountain lion, fox, beaver, marmot, pika, ptarmigan, and much more.
+With so much to see, we will focus on exhilaration and variety.
 In a single hike we can pass through 3 life zones whose flora and fauna change as the elevation changes.
-This weekend tour will give you a great introduction to the area, with, we expect, an appetite for more.
+This 3-day tour will give you a great introduction to the area, and we expect it will create a yearning for more visits.

 On Day 1, after the DIA airport pick up, we’ll shuttle to Wild Basin, the southern most trailhead in the National Park.
 We’ll have a warm up hike to beautiful Calypso Cascades and nearby Ouzel Falls.
 We’ll make a loop hike by returning on the little used North St. Vrain Trail (6 miles).
 Wild life abounds on this quiet trail.